kasunSameera/SCIT_Task/README.md

 ## Todo
 Image upload has implemented but has an error.
-Didn't complete the pat slip part and the angular part.
+Didn't complete the pay slip part and the angular part.
 Didn't Dockerize image.

 ##  Usage